SModelS/smodels/docs/manual/source/SMSDefinitions.rst

 It is often desirable to be able to describe the structure of a |SMS topology|
 without having to specify its particle contents.
 This can be extremely useful when checking if distinct |SMS| are equal, since if their structure differs is not needed to compare their particle nodes.
-This can be achieved using the canonial name (or canonical labeling) convention for rooted graphs, which assigns to each node a label according to the following rules:
+This can be achieved using the canonical name (or canonical labeling) convention for rooted graphs, which assigns to each node a label according to the following rules:

  * each undecayed (final node) receives the label "10"
  * each decayed node receives the label "1<sorted labels of daughter nodes>0"